 Experiment with Facebook Advertising

 Join the two million small businesses actively advertising on Facebook.
-Facebook ads are an effective and inexpensive way for small businesses to market to their target audiences.
+Affordable Facebook advertising is an effective and inexpensive way for small businesses to market to their target audiences.
 Facebook advertising also excels in advanced targeting, which enables you to target a specific audience based on particular demographics, such as location, gender, age and interests.

 The effectiveness of Facebook ads can be measured by creating a report that measures and monitors a number of metrics, such as the click-through rate of the adverts.